Yunnan University of Finance and Economics: Present Day

 It is a comprehensive university with programmes in economics, management, law, philosophy, liberal arts, natural science and engineering education.
 The university is accredited to offer bachelor's degrees, Master's degrees and Doctoral degrees.

 The university has a total of 17 teaching departments, including the School of Finance, School of Business Administration, and the International Business School.
 It has a total 28 undergraduate specialties.
 This also consist of eight provincial key disciplines and four provincial key subjects.

 YUFE has four first class disciplines in theoretical economics, applied economics, management, science, engineering and business administration.
 YUFE also has 40 other second-class disciplines for which the university can confer master's degrees.

 The university has over 12,000 full-time students (undergraduate and graduate).
 The total number of students is approximately 24,000, including part-time students, foreign students and mature age students.

 The faculty of YUFE comprises over 1,300 faculty members including 787 full-time lecturers.
 Among them, there are more than 300 professors or associate professors and 70 Doctors.
 YUFE also hired 10-20 foreign expert teachers who teach English language classes and business classes in English.

+Rankings

+As of 2024, Yunnan University of Finance and Economics ranked # 4 in Southwestern China region and # 29 nationwide among universities specialized in finance, business, and economics in the Best Chinese Universities Ranking.